elves/elvish/website/ref/language.md

 -   A space (ASCII 0x20) or tab (ASCII 0x9, `"\t"`);

--   A comment: starting with `#` and ending before the next newline or end of file;
+-   A comment: starting with `#` and ending before the next carriage return, newline or end of file;

 -   Line continuation: a backslash followed by a newline (`"\n"`), or a carriage return and newline (`"\r\n"`).